mateuszniechwiej/Ms-1-LP/README.md

 3. Press - ctr+shift+c or "small box with an arrow" to inspect elements of the website.

-4. Hover over elements to see under Accessibility->Contrast the result.
+4. Move the mouse cursor over elements to see under Accessibility->Contrast the result.
+5. Follow the same steps for locations and gallery pages.
 * All Html pages were tested and contrast was correct.